CarlosSellaFonseca/Java/README.md

 # java

-This repository contains codes for Java applications.
+This repository contains Java applications code for training.

 my-musics -> Development of music system, using concepts of object orientation, encapsulation, inheritance and polymorphism.</br>
 </br>